 [Athlete Name]

 For demonstrating outstanding sportsmanship, respect, and integrity throughout the [Year] [Sport] season.
-You have shown that true competition is about more than winning -- it is about how you play the game.
-Your positive attitude and fair play are an example to all.
+Your positive attitude and fair play showed that true competition is about more than winning -- it is about how you play the game.

 [Date] | [Coach/League Official Name], [Title] | [Organization Name]